 How To Get Lean 101

-Everybody wants to know about how to get lean.
+Everybody wants to know how to get lean.
 The amount of information and theories out there can be overwhelming.
 Should you cut carbs or fat?
 Should you try sprinting or Olympic lifting?
 Is it all just genetic?

 Every magazine cover seems to have its own conflicting ideas about what it takes to get that lean body we all want.

 Well, it turns out there’s good news and bad news.
 The bad news is that getting lean does take dedication and work.
 The good news, though, is that it’s actually a straightforward process.
 With a well-designed and scientifically backed nutritional regime and workout routine, anybody can achieve their body goals and get as lean as they want to.
 So if you want to learn how to get lean, here’s what you need to do.